-1. Plug the AC/DC adapter's barrel connector into the instrument's cradle.
+1. Plug the AC/DC adapter's barrel connector into the instrument's Charger Stand or Travel Charger.

 - 2. Plug the AC/DC adapter into the wall outlet. - 3.
-Place the instrument into the cradle, press down, and lean it back.
-It locks in place and the LED in the cradle glow
+Connect the AC/DC adapter to the Travel Charger (or Charger Stand). - 4.
+Place the instrument into the Travel Charger or Charger Stand.
+The LED in the Travel Charger (or Charger Stand) should glow.

 The instrument begins charging automatically.
-The "Primary" LED in the cradle blinks green to indicate charging.
+(If the optional Charger Stand is used, the "Primary" LED blinks green to indicate charging.)
 During charging, the diagonal lines in the battery icon on the instrument's display are animated and you see the message "Charging..."